|

 lipidosis (see above),

-vets may prescribe a drug to stimulate appetite.
-However, you should not
+vets may sometimes prescribe a medication to stimulate appetite.

 reach for these alone, because whilst some cats